0x80/firestore-facade/packages/facade/README.md

 Not everything is strictly typed.
 Since one of the aims was to stay as close to the native API as practically feasible, some compromises were made:

-- All query `where` clauses are not strictly typed.
-I don't see this as a huge problem as you will probably notice any mistake quite quickly and typically it would not have destructive consequences if you make a mistake there.
+- Everything in a query `where` clause is not typed, as it is currently just exposing the native Firestore method.
+I don't consider this a big problem and frankly, I don't see an easy solution.
 - The API currently allows you to call `deleteField()` on a required type property.